 EDMT is a team of professionals dedicated to the treatment and care of eating disorders and body image concerns.
 Medical Providers, Dietitians, Therapists and Psychiatrists from Student Health Services and Counseling & Psychological Services have joined together to help you.
 To get started, see one of the medical providers at the Health Center, or a Counselor at Counseling and Psychological Services.
 They will refer you to the EDMT team if you can benefit from that approach.

-Located within the Dental Clinic waiting area, the Relaxation Station is an opportunity to use an online application to assist in developing increased relaxation.
+There are two stations located within the Health Center: Dental Clinic waiting area and Immunizations.
+The Relaxation Station is an opportunity to use an online application to assist in developing increased relaxation.
 This is a walk-in FREE service and is available to all students during regular business hours.
 For more information on the Relaxation Stations, visit www.whps.sdes.ucf.edu.